hands

 After Church

-We chat over coffee and cake after church on the second and fourth Sundays.
+We chat over coffee and biscuits after church on the first, third and fourth Sundays.
 If you want to get more acquainted, why not join us for a Sunday lunch with some of our members?
 The meal is on us!
 Please contact us and let us know.
 We would love to share a meal and get to know you better!

 welcome 3